sschr15/metabolism/README.md

 # Metabolism
-Scripts to generate Prism Launcher metadata based on external sources - possible future implementation in TypeScript (not officially adopted nor agreed to be adopted).
+Generation for Minecraft game and loader metadata - possible future implementation in TypeScript.

 For the time being [this repo](https://github.com/TheKodeToad/metabolism-test) mirrors the latest commit - and you can use the generated output by setting your Metadata URL to https://thekodetoad.github.io/metabolism-test/output/.